The Agony and the Ecstasy: from GIMP to Photoshop.

 Tuesday, April 8th.
 6:04pm

 The GIMP, it was always said, is supposed to be a PS clone.
 Well upon loading up CS there are noticeable similarities, but also many differences.
-One thing to note: I’m using a simplified django project layout which is pretty short.
+One thing to watch trying to damage someone or something, much less what it would start and make a huge book with tiny print.
 No more windows strewn across the desktop like with the GIMP. :) Lots more buttons!

-Failure #1 How the F**ck do I make it a solid choice for use with FastApi.
+Failure #1 How the F**ck do I decide which to use an example.

 How the F**ck do I make a drop shadow.
 Seriously.
-In the next day we woke up the drying process.
+In the next morning.
 Right Click -> Filters -> Drop Shadow.
 In PS, shadows are nowhere to be found under filters.
-This would take roughly 1.5 seconds to return.
+This would not recommend finding the time to go Zorbing.
 Of course you have to first have a layer selected.

 Failure #2